hreiten/master-thesis/README.md

 ### Uncertainty assessment

 The implemented neural networks are stochastic models as they apply dropout in every layer in the prediction phase (in addition to the training phase).
 Each prediction of the model can be seen as a stochastic realization of the predictive distribution.
-For any input to a model, we are interested in the predictive mean, $\hat y_t^{*}, and the predictive uncertainty, $\eta_t\$.
+For any input to a model, we are interested in the predictive mean, μ, and the predictive uncertainty, η.
 The point-wise predictive uncertainty can be decomposed into two components:

 1. The aleatoric uncertainty, which is the inherent noise in the data
 2. The epistemic uncertainty, capturing our ignorance with regards to the specification of model parameters.
 Often referred to as _model uncertainty_.

 The aleatoric uncertainty is estimated by evaluating the residual sum of squeares of the model on the validation set.
-The epistemic uncertainty is estimated by evaluating the variance of $B$ predictions for an input point $x^*$, assuming a Gaussian distribution.
+The epistemic uncertainty is estimated by evaluating the variance of _B_ predictions for an input point _x_, assuming a Gaussian distribution.
 The pseudocode below illustrates this.

 <p align="center">
 <img src="fig/uncertainty-algorithm.png" alt="model-io" width="80%"/>

-_Training, validation and test splits of the dataset_

 </p>

+---

 ## Anomaly detection

 ### Residual based anomaly detection

 This method identifies anomalies based on a comparison between the residual and a static residual distribution built on the validation set.
-For a new observation, a smoothed residual of the past $m$ residuals is calculated, and an anomaly score is computed by the tail probability that the smoothed residual comes from the residual distribution.
+For a new observation, a smoothed residual of the past _m_ residuals is calculated, and an anomaly score is computed by the tail probability that the smoothed residual comes from the residual distribution.
 Point anomalies are classified when the anomaly score is greater than a specified threshold.

 <p align="center">
 <img src="fig/anomaly-method1.png" alt="model-io" width="80%"/>